Europe·Poland·Updated April 29, 2026

 Which areas of Krakow should tourists be most careful in?

 Documented scam activity in Krakow is concentrated in high-traffic tourist zones.
 Based on reported incidents: Outside Kraków Główny railway station, particularly in the unofficial pickup areas near the side exits.
 Licensed taxis use the designated rank at the main front entrance.
-(Taxi at Kraków Główny Station Overcharge); Bars and clubs in the Old Town (Stare Miasto) and Kazimierz (Jewish Quarter), particularly establishments on smaller side streets that cater to stag parties and foreign tourists.
-(Old Town Bar Girl Scam); Old Town Krakow bars and the Kazimierz district entertainment venues.
-Scammers approach tourists on the street near popular bars or in the bar itself.
-(Bar Scam with Attractive Strangers).
+(Taxi at Kraków Główny Station Overcharge); The Rynek Główny (Main Market Square), particularly around the Cloth Hall (Sukiennice) where horse-drawn carriages wait for tourists.
+This is one of Krakow's most famous tourist experiences and also one of its most commonly overpriced.
+(Horse Carriage Overcharging in Market Square); Bars and clubs in the Old Town (Stare Miasto) and Kazimierz (Jewish Quarter), particularly establishments on smaller side streets that cater to stag parties and foreign tourists.
+(Old Town Bar Girl Scam).
 These areas are safe to visit — knowing the common setups in advance makes them far easier to recognize and avoid.

 How can I avoid being scammed in Krakow?